DON GONYEA, Host:

-Then when the results were finally released, supporters of Michel Martelly barricaded the streets of the capital for three days straight.
+BEAUBIEN: Then when the results were finally released, supporters of Michel Martelly barricaded the streets of the capital for three days straight.
 Martelly came in third in the official results, just behind Celestin, and thus was eliminated from the second round of the race.

-Mr. WIDMAIER: Six months ago, nobody ever thought Martelly would have any importance within the electoral process itself.
+WIDMAIER: Six months ago, nobody ever thought Martelly would have any importance within the electoral process itself.

-Yesterday, Martelly proposed that instead of a runoff on January 16th, as currently mandated by law, Haiti should just redo the entire election.
+BEAUBIEN: Yesterday, Martelly proposed that instead of a runoff on January 16th, as currently mandated by law, Haiti should just redo the entire election.
 But Martelly says first, the Electoral Council must be replaced.

-Mr. MICHEL MARTELLY (Presidential Candidate, Haiti): (Creole spoken)
+MICHEL MARTELLY: (Creole spoken)

-So far, President Rene Preval has stood by his election officials and hasn't made any indications that he'll appoint any new ones.
+BEAUBIEN: So far, President Rene Preval has stood by his election officials and hasn't made any indications that he'll appoint any new ones.

-Unidentified Group: (Singing in foreign language)
+BEAUBIEN: Unidentified Group: (Singing in foreign language)

 BEAUBIEN: This Sunday, during mass at the Catholic Christ the King Church, Pastor Richard Gerard denounced the violent demonstrations.
 Preaching in the shell of a grand church that was destroyed in the January earthquake, Father Gerard said Jesus never rioted in the streets.

-In Haiti, allegations of fraud and criticism of the balloting can be heard across the social spectrum, from vendors in the streets, all the way up to top business leaders.
+BEAUBIEN: In Haiti, allegations of fraud and criticism of the balloting can be heard across the social spectrum, from vendors in the streets, all the way up to top business leaders.

 BEAUBIEN: Reginald Boulos is the head of the Haitian Chamber of Commerce.
 Boulos says exit polls done by the chamber clearly showed that Martelly, rather than the ruling party's Celestin, should have made it into the runoff.
 Boulos says he's saddened that in the aftermath of the earthquake, Haiti is now also dealing with this political crisis.

-Mr. BOULOS: We were expecting that everybody, including our government, would remember that 300,000 people died 10 months ago, would remember that one million people are still living under tents, and not do what we are seeing right again, trying to steal elections and not letting the people choose who they want as their leaders for the next five years.
+BOULOS: We were expecting that everybody, including our government, would remember that 300,000 people died 10 months ago, would remember that one million people are still living under tents, and not do what we are seeing right again, trying to steal elections and not letting the people choose who they want as their leaders for the next five years.

-Jason Beaubien, NPR News, Port-au-Prince.
+BEAUBIEN: Jason Beaubien, NPR News, Port-au-Prince.

 GONYEA: This is MORNING EDITION, from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.